charles-e/new-c2lem/src/books/_BIP/Sentimental Education.md

 * <span meta="75.9@2025-07-30T01:25:19.321Z"></span> “Then came the painter, the earthenware dealer, and Mademoiselle Louise; and, thanks to Martinon, who had taken his place to be near Cécile, Frédéric found himself beside Madame Arnoux.”
 (fred is such a dick)

+* <span meta="80.9@2025-07-31T19:47:12.209Z"></span> “Madame Dambreuse closed her eyes, and he was astonished at his easy victory.
+The tall trees in the garden stopped their gentle quivering.
+Motionless clouds streaked the sky with long strips of red, and on every side everything seemed to come to a standstill.
+Then he remembered, in a blurry sort of way, evenings just the same as this, filled with the same unbroken silence.
+Where was it that he had known them?”
+(now he has seduced M. Dambreuse)

+* <span meta="82.1@2025-07-31T20:09:01.116Z"></span> “Nevertheless, he approved of it; then, as Deslauriers was in touch with M. Roque, his friend explained to him how he stood with regard to Louise.“Tell them anything you like; that my affairs are in an unsettled state, that I am putting them in order.
+She is young enough to wait!”
+( why does F just drag this out?)

+* <span meta="82.7@2025-07-31T20:22:06.717Z"></span> “ People who left their names with the concierge made enquiries about her admiringly, and the passers-by were filled with respect on seeing the quantity of straw which was placed in the street under the windows.”
+(what is the significance of this in caring for a patient?)

+* <span meta="83.1@2025-07-31T20:28:45.660Z"></span> “The face was as yellow as straw.
+At the corners of the mouth there were traces of blood-stained foam.
+He had a silk handkerchief tied around his”
+(M Dambreuse dead - how? - now wifey wants to remarry)